 The important thing is that you need to ensure that you have a legal basis – such as consent or a legitimate interest – to send an email to a contact.

 If you don’t feel like you have a proper basis under the GDPR to email a contact, you may want to refrain from sending a reconfirmation email and remove the contact from your list.
 As always, we suggest you reach out to local counsel in your area to discuss the specifics of your situation.

-When a new contact signs up for your GDPR-enabled list through a hosted, pop-up, or landing page signup form, we'll record the field information in a plain-text version of your form.
+When a new contact signs up for your GDPR-enabled list through a hosted, embedded, pop-up, or landing page signup form, we'll record the field information in a plain-text version of your form.
 This captures the GDPR fields your contact saw when they subscribed, so you can show that you accurately described your marketing activities.
 You can view this information at any time on the contact's profile page.

 You can edit the opt-in preferences for your contact here, but we don't recommend it.
 If you choose to edit your contact's preferences, make sure you have their express and verifiable consent.